konfko/konfko/README.md

 }
 ```

-Konfko doesn't provide any custom parsers; by default, only .properties files are supported.
+konfko-core doesn't provide any custom parsers; by default, only .properties files are supported.
 However, it is simple to extend it with additional formats.

 For example, you can just include konfko-jackson module (for brevity, only Gradle is shown):
 ```gradle